HMS Perseverance (1781): Career

 Perseverance was first commissioned in March 1781 under Skeffington Lutwidge who had recently arrived in Britain with American prisoners of war.
 Lutwidge returned to the North American station with Perseverance, re-capturing the 20-gun HMS Lively on 29 July during his voyage across the Atlantic.
 Over the following two years Perseverance captured a number of American privateers including the General Green on 30 August 1781, the Raven on 1 April 1782 and the Diana on 29 August 1782.
 She also captured the French naval cutter Alerte, under Gallien de Chabons, on 28 November 1781.
 Perseverance was paid off in September 1783.
 She was briefly recommissioned in November 1787, serving less than two months under William Young.
 In December she was taken to Portsmouth, where she spent the next 12 months undergoing a refit at a cost of £2,096.
 Issac Smith took command in October and in February 1787 took her to the East Indies, where she later took part in the Battle of Tellicherry.
-Francis Austen, brother of Jane, served as a midshipman abord the Perseverance between 1787 and 1789.
+Francis Austen, brother of Jane, served as a midshipman aboard the Perseverance between 1787 and 1789.

 In November 1791, Perseverance was anchored under the guns of the Tellicherry Fort with the 38-gun Minerva and the 36-gun Phoenix, while the East India Company was carrying out operations against Tipoo Sahib.
 The British suspected that the French were aiding the Sultan and had positioned a squadron between Mangalore and Mahé to intercept shipping and search it for contraband of war.
 When the French frigate, Résolue, was spotted in the company of two merchant vessels, Perseverance and Phoenix were sent to investigate.
 Résolue refused to heave to and began firing at the British frigates which responded in kind and after about twenty minutes, Résolue was forced to strike.
 Having searched the Résolue and found everything to be above board, the British would have returned to their ships and left, but the French captain refused to continue in his vessel and insisted on it being treated as a prize of war.
 Britain was not at war with France, however, so the merchant vessels were allowed to continue, and the British towed Résolue to Mahé, where she was left at anchor with her topmasts struck.
 The French commodore at Mahé was furious and complained bitterly, both to the British commodore, William Cornwallis, and his own superiors in Paris.
 The altercation could well have escalated into a diplomatic row but with France in the throes of a revolution, the incident was not taken much notice of.